-Knowing the basics of fungal biology and ecology will help you learn where and when to look.
+Knowing the basics of fungal biology and ecology will help you learn where and when to search.
 Learn how to collect specimens for ID and how to harvest honourably and safely.
-Connect with local, print and online resources for further study.
+Whether you are new to mushrooms, or already familiar with foraging, this program will connect you with local, print and online resources for further study.
 Special attention will be given to some of our most common edible, medicinal and toxic species.

 *Tickets must be purchased in advance.
 Fees for this program are based on a sliding scale – you choose what you pay!
 Your contributions help us bring you more online programs like this one!

 **This program will take place on Zoom, so please make sure you have Zoom downloaded well in advance of the webinar.
 A Zoom link can be found within your confirmation email, and will also be sent out one hour before the start of the program.
 Only one ticket required per household.